 - A health plan available to a state’s public employees; or

 - The HMO within the state that has the highest commercial enrollment (excluding Medicaid enrollment).

 A state can also choose one of these three plans to serve as a “benchmark” for an alternative package of benefits.
 Finally, federal officials have the authority to allow states to use alternative benefit packages if they determine that they are appropriate for low‐income children.
-The 2009 CHIPRA made dental services a mandatory benefit for states with separate CHIP plans, and gave states the option to provide supplemental dental coverage to CHIP-eligible children with private coverage that does not provide dental.
+CHIPRA made dental services a mandatory benefit for states with separate CHIP plans, and gave states the option to provide supplemental dental coverage to CHIP-eligible children with private coverage that does not provide dental.

 States also have the option to use CHIP funds for “premium assistance,” which helps families with the cost of private insurance rather than covering children in traditional CHIP coverage.

 States may impose cost-sharing (i.e., deductibles, coinsurance, and co‐payments) for some children enrolled in CHIP, within federal guidelines.

 In general, states cannot adopt cost-sharing or premium policies that impose costs that exceed five percent of family income or that favor higher‐income families over lower‐income families.
 They also are prohibited from imposing cost-sharing for well‐baby and well‐child care, including immunizations.
 Finally, states cannot count money raised through premiums or cost-sharing as state dollars for purposes of meeting the block grant’s matching requirements.

 Research has shown that premiums in Medicaid and CHIP depress enrollment because of the financial burden they impose on families, potentially increasing the number of uninsured children.